Project scope and technology

 As a result, scanning and saving results is very easy and quick for the users, as well as sending the diagnostic data straight to the doctors.

-Patients can use the app at home, without any additional stress and the need for commuting to the hospital.
-It saves their time as well as makes the work of medical staff far easier.
-Nurses and diagnosticians can just collect the data from the tests without the necessity of performing the tests by themselves onsite.
+Patients can use the app at home, without any additional stress or need to go to the hospital.
+It saves their time as well, as makes the work of medical staff far easier.
+Nurses and diagnosticians can just collect the data from the tests without needing to perform the tests themselves onsite.

 The design is accessible for many users, making the project a success.
 Ideamotive was organized and communicative throughout the engagement.
 As a result, they have a strong partnership.